theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-context-menu.md

 <small>`` `Fieldnode` </small> →
 <span  style="border-width:2px 2px 2px 10px; border-style: solid;border-color:  rgb(76, 175, 80);font-family:monospace; padding:2px 4px;">ƒ-bind-data</span>

-Bind your menu object with the signature of menu.Menuitem or [menu.Menuitem].
+Bind your menu object with the following signature:
+The description of the signature is documented in the header.

 - <small>menu </small>
 - <small> || RepeaterNode}</small>